rkuma183/wilsonmar.github.io/_posts/2016-08-31-easytravel.md

 EasyTravel is a "realistic heterogeneous multi-tier web-application" Dynatrace provides to evaluate its AppMon and UEM software.

-(What we're referring to here is not a real travel site like http://www.easytravel.co.tz)
+(What we're referring to here is NOT a real travel site like Expedia.com or http://www.easytravel.co.tz)

 YOUTUBE: